Byzantine–Moorish wars: Campaigns of John Troglita and the end of the Second Moorish insurrection (546–548)

-The 2nd Moor insurrection and military anarchy finally ended with the appointment of John Troglita, a capable and experienced general, to the post of magister militum of Africa.
-Upon his arrival at the end of 546, he launched a campaign to dislodge the looters of Byzacena.
-At the start of 547, he inflicted a great defeat, in the plains bordering the hills southeast of Hadrumetum at Antalas.
-The defeat of Cillium was avenged.
+The second Moor insurrection and military anarchy would finally end after the appointment of John Troglita, a capable and experienced general, to the post of magister militum of Africa.
+Upon his arrival in late 546, he launched a campaign to dislodge the looters of Byzacena.
+At the start of 547, he inflicted a great defeat in the Battle of Sufetula (546 or 547), in the plains bordering the hills southeast of Hadrumetum.
+The defeat of Cillium was thus avenged.
 The Moors retreated to the mountains in the interior and the captured regalia of Solomon was recovered.
-After this defeat, Antalas was only a minor member of the coalition and was replaced as leader of the coalition by Carcasan, a Moor from Tripolitania.
+After this defeat, Antalas became only a minor member of the coalition and was replaced by Carcasan as leader of the coalition.
+Carcasan was the leader of the nomadic migratory Ifuraces tribal confederation from Tripolitania.

-Jean Troglita already has experience as governor of an eastern province and he knew how to negotiate with the natives.
-It renewed the old foedus practiced under Belisarius.
-Only a few Moorish tribes in the interior were expelled.
-He reintegrated into the coalition, many Moorish leaders, including Cutzias.
-The long campaign against the insurgents was won with the support of Moorish leaders.
-Their number was considerable, the contemporary Corippus mentions 100,000.
+John Troglita already had experience as the governor of an eastern province and thus he was well acquainted with negotiating with natives.
+He renewed the old foedus practiced under Belisarius, with only a few Moorish tribes in the interior being expelled.
+He reintegrated into the coalition many Moorish leaders, including Cusina.
+The remainder of the war was fought with the help of many Berber chieftains.
+Their numbers were considerable, with the contemporary Corippus mentioning 100,000, although this was likely an exaggeration.

-The war takes on the aspect of an invasion and no longer incursions among the Moors of Tripolitania.
-They stayed in the fight even during the winter.
-Troglita entered their territory, too, not just to expel them, but to weaken them and reduce to nothing the great military danger they pose to Africa.
+He pursued the Berbers who had by now regrouped around the border of modern-day Libya and Tunisia, and attempted to inflict a final defeat on their forces near Marta.
+However, the Battle of Marta resulted in a crushing Berber victory.

-Troglita distinguished himself by his boldness during all the campaigns by penetrating deeply into Berber territories and not being discouraged by defeats.
-A decisive defeat was inflicted, in the fields of Cato (548) on the Moorish tribes.
+Following the defeat, Troglita retreated and reorganized his troops, allowing the Berbers to advance along the Tunisian coastline.
+Attacking them at the Battle of the Fields of Cato, he finally defeated them and ended the war.

-At the end of the campaign, Carcasan was killed by Troglita himself.
-As for Antalas, he submitted to Jean and is not mentioned again as a troublemaker.
+At the conclusion of the campaign, Carcasan was killed by Troglita himself.
+Antalas, by contrast, submitted to John and is thereafter no longer mentioned as a source of unrest.

 Africa after Troglita

-Africa was now pacified and the danger from the Laguatan was averted.
-The Moorish tribes were subdued.
+Africa was now pacified and the danger from the Laguatan was averted, with the Moorish tribes subdued.
 Nevertheless, the army of Byzantine Africa had the same problems with discipline and insufficient numbers as before.
-In addition, it confined itself to a strict defensive function and did not reproduce campaigns like that of Troglita.
-Also, Byzantine Africa, suffering from a diplomatic policy that was not always coherent, as well as not having enough competent generals and governors, would still suffer from the same instability caused by the Moorish revolts.
-Thus, the governor, after John Troglita, will assassinate Cutzinas in 563 and claimed his pension.
-The governor did not respect the old modalities of the alliance between Romans and natives.
-Africa, covered with fortifications, and the Moors still disunited, will however hardly remain in the hands of the Byzantines until the Muslim conquest.
+In addition, the army confined itself to a strict defensive function and did not reproduce campaigns like that of Troglita.
+Additionally, Byzantine Africa suffered from a diplomatic policy that was not always coherent, as well as not having enough competent generals and governors.
+Following many years of peace, the new governor after John Troglita assassinated Cutzinas in 563 and claimed his pension, causing an unrest that was only resolved by an expeditionary army.
+The Byzantine province of North Africa remained in the hands of the Byzantines, along with independent Berber kingdoms in the south and west, until the Arab conquests in the seventh century.